-The Sandwich’ed Employee: Top 5 Employer FAQs About “Family Status” Discrimination
+The Sandwich’ed Employee: 5 Employer “Family Status” Discrimination FAQs

 September 21, 2017

-The increase in employees struggling to juggle the competing demands of their employers and those of their families has resulted in an increase in family status discrimination claims, forcing courts and arbitrators to balance the needs of sandwiched employees against freedom of contract and the needs of employers.
-Yet the legal test for family status discrimination in employment is a moving target.
+That squeeze extends to their employers: the increase in employees struggling to juggle the competing demands of their employers and those of their families has resulted in an increase in family status discrimination claims, forcing courts and arbitrators to balance the needs of sandwiched employees against freedom of contract and the needs of employers.
+Yet the legal test for family status discrimination in employment remains a moving target.

 Here are the answers to five of employers’ most frequently asked questions about workplace discrimination on the basis of family status.

 “Family status” is a protected ground under human rights laws of all Canadian provinces and territories (N.B. added “family status”, as well as “gender identity or expression”, as a protected ground under the N.B.
 Human Rights Act in May 2017; Quebec’s “civil status” encompasses any form of family ties or affinity with another person) and federally.
-However, some don’t define “family status” at all, for example N.B. and B.C.
+However, some don’t define “family status” at all.
 When they do, the definition varies (between provinces for provincially-regulated employers, and federally for federally-regulated employers).
 For example, human rights legislation in P.E.I. and Ontario define “family status” as, “the status of being in a parent and child relationship”; that of N.L. defines it expansively as, “the status of being in a parent and child relationship and … “child” includes a stepchild and an adopted child and “parent” includes a step-parent and an adoptive parent”.
-Employers should look to the specific legislation in the provinces in which they operate for the specific requirements when developing policies and making decisions regarding accommodation.
+Employers should look to the specific human rights laws in the provinces in which they operate (or federally) for the specific requirements when developing policies and making decisions regarding accommodation.

 This is a developing area, so the scope of the protection of “family status” is evolving.
 However, it seems clear it includes the protection of both childcare and eldercare obligations: